-Since heat emergencies generally occur with ample warning, impacted areas can be identified in advance of the heat emergency.
+Since heat emergencies should occur with ample warning, it will be somewhat easy to determine the extent of the impacted area.
 The SERT concept of operations for heat emergency response is a trigger-based operation initiated at the recommendation of the NCDPH representative (Lead Technical Agency) and concluded upon the recommendation of the same.
 These triggers are based on daytime heat index which may lead to a Heat Advisory, Heat Watch, or Heat Warning.
-However, warm overnight temperatures can also increase the strain on public health and infrastructure.